alfianrhe/basic-graphic-programming-course/README.md

-This repo just about Basic Graphic Programming Course on college.
+This repo just about Basic Graphic Programming Course on my college.